polar-app/polar-app/_posts/2019-03-07-polar-usability-milestone.md

 - (done) Enable feature to create tables within notes

-- Toggle pagemarks visually on/off.
-For now / key binding and context menu options but we need to create a menu bar for some of this functionality.

 - New menu / dropdown system on the top right for key buttons.

     - Tasks